sosie-js/embed-plugin/README.md

 ## Building the plugin

-To produce the dist/bundle.js for production use the commands:
+To produce the dist/bundle.js for production use the command:

 ```shell
 yarn build